ddmitov/perl-executing-browser/README.md

   No shebang line can change the Perl distribution used by PEB.
 Shebang arguments are not honored by PEB.
   PEB finds Perl interpreter at application startup and uses shebang line only to detect Perl scripts without filename extension.

-  All other supported local file types are recognized using the fllowing filename extensions:
+  All other supported local file types are recognized using the following filename extensions:
 * **CSS files:** ```.css```
 * **Font files:** ```.eot``` ```.otf``` ```.ttf``` ```.woff``` ```.woff2```
 * **HTML files:** ```.htm``` ```.html```